enspiral/handbook/README.md

 # user-manual

+Who is this for?
+* contributers
+* members
+* Ops
+* replicator

+How this book works

-- updated once per year
+* updated once per year
-public but audience is contributors, especially new ones give everyone the same context as the core team
+* public but audience is contributors, especially new ones
+* give everyone the same context as the core team

-overview
-what is enspiral
-purpose, mission

-agreements
-people
-ventures etc.

-ventures
-page for each venture

-core systems
-how collab funding works
-loom
-chalkle
-my.enspiral

-structure
-what the board is
-what can go in the foundation (grant holding) legal structure of the foundation

-retreats
-what are retreats
-how do you get invited
-how to be at a retreat

-brand guidelines
-comms guidelines
-catalyst
-mastermind
-jargon list

-diversity policy

-research

-tips / survival guide
-individual contribution process
-reserves policy
-onboarding process
+* what can be changed, what requires a loomio decision